The non-singular Trautman-Kopczy\'nski big-bang model and a torsional spinor description of dark matter: Concluding Remarks and Outlook

-A somewhat remarkable feature of our framework is related to its prediction that both the cosmic backgrounds interact with dark matter, but the relevant couplings are stringently exhibited by the wave equations for the backgrounds.
-Such a peculiar occurrence had also taken place in connection with the derivation of the wave equations for the microwave background and gravitons in torsionless spacetime environments.
-It could take place once again if a torsional description of gravitons were carried out within the framework we have been allowing for, since any $\varepsilon $-formalism wave functions for gravitons $(\Psi {}^{ABCD}{},\Psi {}_{ABCD}{})$ are four-index spin-tensor densities of weight $\pm 2.$ This issue will probably be discussed at greater length elsewhere.
-Hence, the dark energy background must contribute significantly to the Hubble acceleration when it propagates inside the dark matter cloud.
-In addition, the cosmic distribution of dark matter as coming from Eqs. (\ref{e15}) and (\ref{73Lin}) is far from bearing uniformity, whence we can say that the couplings $\Psi {}_{AB}{}^{CD}\phi _{CD}$ and $\xi _{(A}^{C}\phi _{B)C}$ may supply an explanation of the observed angular anisotropy of the cosmic microwave background.
-Of course, a similar explanation can also be attained from the couplings that occur in the wave equation for $\psi _{AB}.$ Then, it could likewise have been expected that the dark energy background bears anisotropy.
+It is worth pointing out that the procedures involved in the derivation of Eq. (\ref{73Lin}), yield the occurrence of a $\xi ^{2}$-term at the intermediate steps of the pertinent calculations, which is eliminated from the basis of the theory because of Eq. (\ref{75}) and the symmetry of $\xi _{AB}.$ Our wave equations for dark matter of both handednesses thus bear linearity in contrast to the ones for gravitons that occur in general relativity, which carry couplings of the type $\Psi _{MN(AB}{}\Psi {}_{CD)}{}^{MN}.$ It is an observational fact that curvature fields possess darkness, but dark matter nonetheless interacts with spin $1/2$ fermions through couplings which look like $\xi _{A}^{B}\psi _{B}$ and $\xi _{B^{\prime }}^{A^{\prime }}\chi ^{B^{\prime }}$ while gravitons do not.
+A noteworthy feature of our framework is related to its prediction that both the cosmic backgrounds interact with dark matter, but the relevant couplings are stringently borne by the wave equations for the backgrounds.
+Such a peculiar occurrence had taken place in connection with the derivation of the wave equations for the microwave background and gravitons in torsionless spacetime environments.
+It could take place once again if a torsional description of gravitons were carried out within the framework we have been allowing for, since any $\varepsilon $-formalism wave functions for gravitons $(\Psi {}^{ABCD}{},\Psi {}_{ABCD}{})$ are four-index spin-tensor densities of weight $\pm 2.$ Hence, the dark energy background must contribute significantly to the Hubble acceleration when it propagates inside the dark matter cloud.
+The cosmic distribution of dark matter as coming from Eqs. (\ref{e15}) and (\ref{73Lin}) is far from bearing uniformity, whence we can say that the couplings $\Psi {}_{AB}{}^{CD}\phi _{CD}$ and $\xi _{(A}^{C}\phi _{B)C}$ may supply an explanation of the observed angular anisotropy of the cosmic microwave background in non-conformally flat regions of the Universe.
+Of course, a similar explanation can also be accomplished from the couplings that occur in the wave equation for $\psi _{AB}$ such that we could expect that the dark energy background bears anisotropy.
+Then, notwithstanding the result that the attainment of solutions to the wave equations (\ref{N6}) and (\ref{N7}) would likewise lead to theoretical values for the angular anisotropies of the cosmic microwave and dark energy backgrounds, both of these anisotropies could have been predicted beforehand in a qualitative way.